Laser Skin Resurfacing and CoolPeel

 Cost of Procedure

 Laser Skin Resurfacing and CoolPeel prices in Boston are estimates only.
-Dr. Lee will determine the price during your consultation and will be affected by the recommended surgical technique, patient anatomy, time, and implant type (If applicable).
-Click here for our pricing guide and additional information.
+A quote will be provided to you during your consultation.
+Cick here for our pricing guide and additional information.